MicrosoftDocs/bot-docs/articles/dotnet/manage-conversation-flow.md

 [!include[Dialog flow example](~/includes/snippet-dotnet-manage-conversation-flow-intro.md)]

-This article describes how to model this conversation flow by using [dialogs](~/dotnet/dialogs.md) and the Bot Builder SDK for .NET.
+How to model conversation flow by using [dialogs](~/dotnet/dialogs.md) and the Bot Builder SDK for .NET.

 ## Invoke the root dialog